 If you want to add an image, click on the Add Media button.
 This will open your image library, and you can either select an image here, or upload a new one.
 We will go over images more in depth in a separate post.

-To preview your page, right click on the Preview button in the Publish menu and select Open Link In New Tab.
+To preview your page, click on the Preview Changes button in the Publish menu.
 This will open a new tab in your browser with a preview of your new page (in the preview, your title will say Private until you change it to Public and publish it).
 I like to work this way because you can go back and forth and tweak you page in WP and see what it looks like immediately by just refreshing the preview.

 If you have images in your pages, and especially if you have your blog set up to show images in excerpts and categories, it’s a good idea to set the image you want to “represent” the page, otherwise it will be the first image you have in each page, or if you don’t have any images, it’ll just display a grey circle with a slash through it.
 Scroll down to and click on “Set featured image”.
 This will bring up your media library, just select the image you want here and click Set featured image.